Dun doo dee do

 "Oh for the love of-Fine!"

-Phantom lifted his thumb off the genetic Fenton lock and returned tangibility to his glove, his form lit from behind by the now-open Ghost Portal.
-"Valerie will arrive within a few minutes."
+Phantom lifted his thumb off the genetic Fenton lock, his form lit from behind by the now-open Ghost Portal.
+"Valerie in full hunter mode will arrive here within a few minutes."
 Fenton forced himself onto his feet, wincing as his weight strained his bruised knees.
 "She has gotten it into her head that I intend you harm, for some reason."

 "Yeah, wow, I can't imagine how she ever got that idea."
 Fenton braced his hip against the counter and glared between his ghost half and the portal.
 "So what, you're gonna run away to the Ghost Zone and try to wait her out?
-And meanwhile we stay separated for a whole fucking day?
-Again?"
+And meanwhile we stay separated for another whole frickin' day?"

 "You refused to remerge and I don't have the time to argue over it with you!"